imehrlich/descriptive/movie/README.md

 # movie

-descriptives of movies I've seen since 2017
+descriptives of movies I have seen (since 2017)

 data adapted from the films and IMDb